rythehi/rythehi.github.io/README.md

 [Report Bugs](https://github.com/rythehi/rythehi.github.io/discussions/1)
 <a id="bugs"></a>
-* UI is not scaled right for small screens
+* UI is not scaled right for small screens ^FIXED^